Article at a Glance…

 My cat drinking fountain reviews

-Taking the above factors into consideration, I’ve selected some of the best cat drinking fountains to review.
+Taking the above factors into consideration, I’ve selected some of the most popular cat drinking fountains to review.
 To be honest, there isn’t a huge difference between the top models, other than the material and capacity.
 I hope this list will help you make your mind up.

 The Drinkwell Platinum Pet Fountain from PetSafe is one of the best rated cat drinking fountains all round.
 It’s a well-established American brand in the world of pet accessories and their customer support is pretty great.
 This fountain is made of BPA free plastic and uses an activated carbon filter derived from coconut shells.
 Yay, coconut.
 The water falls from the top of the fountain, similar to a tap, so it’s sure to entice the majority of cats.